docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 The Text layer's stroke color, as an array of [r, g, b] floating-point values.
 For example, in an 8-bpc project, a red value of 255 would be 1.0, and in a 32-bpc project, an overbright blue value can be something like 3.2.

-Throws an exception on read if ``applyStroke`` is not true.
+Throws an exception on read if :ref:`applyStroke<TextDocument.applyStroke>` is not true.

-Setting this value will also set ``applyStroke`` to true across the affected characters.
+Setting this value will also set :ref:`applyStroke<TextDocument.applyStroke>` to true across the affected characters.

 .. warning::
    This value only reflects the first character in the Text layer.